Purpose and tasks

 Rising high school sophomores, juniors, seniors, or recent graduates within Tennessee and ages 15 years or older.

 The American Institute of Architects East Tennessee Chapter is excited to announce that our Future Faces of Design Scholarship is open and ready to support students from historically underrepresented demographics in architecture.
-Our Future Faces of Design Scholarship provides students with the opportunity to pursue their interest in the field and shape the future of the profession as well as seek to improve the built environment.
+The Scholarship provides students with the opportunity to pursue their interest in the field, shape the future of the profession, and seek to improve the built environment.

-The scholarship includes a one-time award for the cost to attend UTK College of Architecture and Design’s Summer Design Camp® 2023 and includes the cost of tuition and room and board.
+The scholarship includes a one-time award for the cost of attending UTK College of Architecture and Design’s Summer Design Camp® 2024 and includes the cost of tuition and room and board.

 Go To 2033